 INT: Much more basic work.

-In this next section my mother is talking about her journey across from Europe on the Kindertransport boat.
+In this next section Gretl is talking about her journey across from Europe on the Kindertransport boat.

 INT: You never know – you might find someone who was on the same boat or train or.